 “Founded by Eric Rosenthal in 1993, Disability Rights International has been a force for change in the life situation of people with disabilities world-wide.
 DRI staff and volunteers zealously advocate the human and legal rights of all people.
 They investigate institutional conditions and DRI’s reports alert governments to the need for change.
 Reports also provide in-country advocates with rationale and support for their efforts to achieve community integration for all people.
 DRI conducts advocacy training for people with disabilities, their families and colleagues empowering them to act for change.
 Doing so creates a sustained human rights initiative in each country.
 It has been my privilege to work with DRI since its founding as investigator, reporter, advocacy trainer, and board member; experiences that have informed and inspired me and enriched my life even as I strove to do the same for others.”

-Bauer is the President of the Board of Directors of W-A-Y Academy Detroit, in Detroit, Michigan, and a member of the Board of Directors of MORC, Inc. She is a former member of the Michigan State Board of Education.
+Liz is a member of the Board of Directors of MORC, Inc and is Treasurer of the Futures Foundation, which raises money and funds unique needs of persons with disabilities in Michigan.
+She is a former member of the Michigan State Board of Education.
 Liz also served on the advisory board of Mental Disability Rights International from 1994 to 1998 and served as the Secretary of the Board of Directors of Disability Rights International from 1998 to 2010.